Francis Asbury Memorial

-Francis Asbury, also known as the Francis Asbury Memorial, is a public equestrian statue, by American artist Augustus Lukeman, located at 16th Street and Mt.
+Francis Asbury, also known as the Francis Asbury Memorial, is a public equestrian statue, by American artist Henry Augustus Lukeman, located at 16th Street and Mt.
 Pleasant Street, Northwest, Washington, D.C., in the Mount Pleasant neighborhood.

 It was originally surveyed as part of the Smithsonian's Save Outdoor Sculpture! survey in 1994.

 Description

 This bronze sculpture features Francis Asbury seated upon his horse wearing a cape and hat.
 In his proper right hand he holds a bible.
 The horse is bending its head down to lick its left leg.
 The sculpture sits on a granite base (approx. 100 in. x 140 in. x 200 in.).
 On the proper left side of the sculpture, near the base, it is signed "Augustus Lukeman Sc 1921."

 The sculpture is inscribed on the front of the base: